A custom woven piece by Nadine Altmayer

 Nadine is a trained weaver who mixes various contemporary materials (such as iron, linen, and rubber) with ancestral techniques.
 For this Gustave Eiffel inspired metal beam, Nadine chose to create a open frame, both rigid and full of textural irregularities.
 Using a white patina, the artist mixes pigments and plaster with the iron and linen thread framework.
 As the iron rusts and the woven material stretches with age, the piece lives and changes over time...

 A fresco by Tanguy Tolila on a high wall

-The artist illustrates the myth of Zeuxis, an ancient painter who painted so well that the birds came to pick the grapes drawn on his canvases.
+The artist illustrates the myth of Zeuxis, an ancient Greek painter so skilled that even birds came to pick at the grapes portrayed on his canvases.
 The artwork is made from recycled materials.
 The bird is surrounded by a black fresco, resuming a movement and a bunch of very suggestive grapes.

 Using a bronze casting of a young tree branch, Nadine de Garam reinterprets the wall with delicacy and poetry.

 Marie-Claude Bugeaud regularly employs the collage technique, often using scraps of materials mixed with paints in her work… a shape, utter delicacy, a small detail that makes all the difference, a little wink…with poetic flair Marie-Claude gives « her view » on the ceiling.